Schwarz reflections and anti-holomorphic correspondences: A Family of Parabolic Anti-rational Maps

-\begin{proposition} $\pmb{\psi}_{\alpha,A}$ conjugates $R_{\alpha,A}$ to the anti-Blaschke product which has a neutral fixed point at $1$. \end{proposition} \begin{proof} Since the Ecalle height of the critical point $1$ (of $R_{\alpha,A}$) is $0$, the Riemann map $\pmb{\psi}_{\alpha,A}$ conjugates $R_{\alpha,A}$ to an anti-holomorphic Blaschke product of degree $2$ having a (unique) critical point at $0$ and a neutral fixed point at $1$ with critical Ecalle height $0$.
+which has a neutral fixed point at $1$. \end{proposition} \begin{proof} Since the {\'E}calle height of the critical point $1$ (of $R_{\alpha,A}$) is $0$, the Riemann map $\pmb{\psi}_{\alpha,A}$ conjugates $R_{\alpha,A}$ to an anti-holomorphic Blaschke product of degree $2$ having a (unique) critical point at $0$ and a neutral fixed point at $1$ with critical {\'E}calle height $0$.
 The only such Blaschke product is $B$. \end{proof}

-\begin{remark} Since any two maps in $\cC(\mathfrak{L}_0)$ are conformally conjugate on their basins of attraction of $\infty$, two maps in $\cC(\mathfrak{L}_0)$ are hybrid conjugate (i.e. quasiconformally conjugate in a neighborhood of the filled Julia set such that the conjugacy is conformal on the filled Julia set) if and only if they are the same. \end{remark}
+\begin{remark} Since any two maps in $\cC(\mathfrak{L}_0)$ are conformally conjugate on their basins of attraction of $\infty$, two maps in $\cC(\mathfrak{L}_0)$ are hybrid conjugate (i.e., quasiconformally conjugate in a neighborhood of the filled Julia set such that the conjugacy is conformal on the filled Julia set) if and only if they are the same. \end{remark}